Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 #### Procedure

-*Accounting > Settings > Tab COST ACCOUNTING > Drop-down option Cost2 - Cost object*
+*Accounting > Settings > Tab COST ACCOUNTING*

 ![Cost 2 - Cost object](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/CostAccounting02.png "[Cost 2 - Cost object]")

+1. In the header, configure the following options:
+  - Click the left *Cost accounting* drop-down list and select the desired fiscal year.
+All available fiscal years are displayed.
-1. Click the *Cost accounting* left and middle drop-down lists and select the desired fiscal year and posting period.
+  - Click the middle *Cost accounting* drop-down list and select the desired posting period.
+All available posting periods are displayed.
+  - Click the right *Cost accounting* drop-down list and select the **Cost 2 - cost object** option.
+  All existing cost objects are displayed in the list below.
+The input lines at the bottom are displayed for a cost object.

-2. Enter a number in the *Cost object* field.
+2. Enter a number in the *Cost object* field in the bottom input lines.

-  > [Info] If a number is entered that is already in used, an error message is displayed.
+  > [Info] If a number is entered that is already in use, an error message is displayed.

-3. Enter a name in the *Description* field.
+3. Enter a name for the cost object in the *Description* field.

 4. If desired, enter any additional information in the *Text* field.